- Liquidation is the legal process that occurs when a company is formally wound up.

 - A creditors’ voluntary liquidation (CVL).
 This is a voluntary liquidation where the company is insolvent.
 It can be initiated following a creditor vote at the end of voluntary administration or following a terminated ‘deed of company arrangement’ (DOCA).
 You can read more about these processes here and here.
 As with a MVL, it can also be initiated by a resolution of the shareholders.

 - Court liquidation.
-In court liquidation, a liquidator is appointed by the court to wind up an insolvent company.
+In a court liquidation, a liquidator is appointed by the court to wind up an insolvent company.
 The application may be made by a range of interested parties including the creditors, directors, the Australian Securities and Investments Commission (ASIC) and the company itself.

 The role of the liquidator